 Trucking Regulations Are There To Keep You Safe

-If you or a loved one have been injured in a wreck with an 18-wheeler or any other large truck or semi, it’s important that you hire a lawyer experienced with handling tractor-trailer wrecks, as there are certain Federal & State regulations governing the trucking industry that must be considered.
+If you or a loved one have been injured in a wreck with an 18-wheeler or any other large truck, it’s important that you hire a lawyer experienced with handling tractor-trailer accidents, as there are certain Federal & State regulations governing the trucking industry that must be considered.
 Some regulations include: